wuxc/pywin32doc/md/cursor.md

 ## cursor Object

-An object representing an ODBC cursor.
+An object representing an ODBC cursor\.

 #### Methods